PISAresearch/pisa/12-watchtower-API.md

 At a high level, the customer fetches the commitment transaction and splits the transaction id into an encryption key and IV.
 Both are used to encrypt the justice transaction ('encrypted blob').
 As well, the customer hashes the transaction id to compute a transaction locator ('txlocator').
 The WatchTower is sent both the encrypted justice transaction and txlocator, and in return the customer receives a signed receipt to acknowledge the job was accepted.
 To find malice disputes, the WatchTower must hash every transaction id in every new block.
 If it finds the txlocator, then the WatchTower derives the encryption key from the transaction id, decrypts the justice transaction and broadcasts it to the network.

 A WatchTower can only protect the user against crash failure (DDoS), and not if their private signing key is compromised.
 As well, the watching service does not learn the information about the customer's channel unless there is a malice on-chain dispute (channel-privacy).
-The WatchTower cannot trigger disputes on the customers behalf and it an only respond to malice disputes.
+The WatchTower cannot trigger disputes on the customer's behalf and it can only respond to malice disputes.

 Due to replace-by-revocation lightning channels, the customer MUST hire the WatchTower for every new update in their channel (full protection).
 In return, the customer receives a signed receipt from the WatchTower for every new job.
 The rationale for the receipt is to build an _accountable_ WatchTower as the customer can later use it as publicly verifiable evidence if the WatchTower fails to protect them.